 14.17 Honor Roll.
 After each report card is issued, AHA releases the list of scholars who have qualified for the honor roll.
 Scholars, 4th grade through 12th grade, who receive an A or B in all their classes qualify for the A/B Honor Roll.
 Scholars who receive straight A's qualify for the "A" Honor Roll.
-"A" Honor Roll scholars will be invited to a luncheon with the headmaster at the end of each quarter.
+"A" Honor Roll scholars will be invited to an awards ceremony at the end of each quarter.